For those of you who would rather watch than read, here is a quick overview of the Freya mattress.

 This is one area where the Freya mattress excels.
 A lot of online bedding companies like to claim their mattresses sleep cool, but in reality, it just turns out to be false marketing rhetoric the majority of the time.
 However, in Freya’s case, it’s actually true.
 We consider Freya to be one of the few true “cooling mattresses” on the market.

-As we eluded to above, the bed incorporates a special phase change material in its cover and top two layers that make the mattress literally cool to the touch.
+As we alluded to above, the bed incorporates a special phase change material in its cover and top two layers that make the mattress literally cool to the touch.
 Bottom line, if you’re a person who warms throughout the night or just lives in an extremely hot climate, the Freya mattress is an excellent option.

 However, keep in mind there are other factors at play, as well, when it comes to temperature regulation.
 For example, what you wear to sleep (flannel pajamas vs shorts and a tank top) and how often you run your air conditioner are a couple of the many things that can affect how warm or cool you sleep.